bhaibhai20/interviewquestions/Questions.md

 possibly worse performance if the merge is done in-place. timsort (mergesort with some adaptation for presorted sequences) - O(n log(n))

+  See src/main/java/sorting/Bubblesort.java
-  See src/main/java/sorting/Bubblesort
+  See src/main/java/sorting/Quicksort.java
-  See src/main/java/sorting/Quicksort
+  See src/main/java/sorting/Mergesort.java
-  See src/main/java/sorting/Mergesort
+  See src/main/java/sorting/Sleepsort.java

 How does binary search work?
 What complexity does it have?
 Why?